Now that we have vegan fish, let’s make fish rolls! Introducing Vegan Braised Fish Rolls!

 These “fish” rolls have the same base as our fish fillets, but are shaped in a different way and braised in a delicious and garlicky black pepper sauce.
 It’s tender, juicy, and flaky at the same time!
 Let’s do it!

-First, we start by soaking TVP slices, you want to use the ones that are often sold as “pork/chicken slices”.
+First, we start by soaking TVP slices.
+You want to use the ones often sold as “pork/chicken slices.”
 Check out this Vegan Fish Fillets recipe for more details on which one to use.

 COOKING VEGAN FISH ROLLS